Welcome to FeatherBrite, the finest full spectrum cage top light in the world!

 Full Spectrum lighting has been shown to be beneficial to birds by mimicking a bird's natural environment.
 Breeder aviaries, exotic bird collections and poultry production farms were some of the original places that full spectrum lighting was used and observed to demonstrate a definite positive effect.

-One of the greatest benefits of full spectrum lighting is the natural synthesis of Vitamin D precursors allowing the animal to naturally regulate calcium uptake.
-Another important benefit of full spectrum lighting is the effect it has on the glandular system; the Thyroid Gland controls how and when the other glands function and for it to function properly, it needs to be stimulated by normal photoperiods of full spectrum light.
+An important benefit of full spectrum lighting is the effect it has on the glandular system; the Thyroid Gland controls how and when the other glands function and for it to function properly, it needs to be stimulated by normal photoperiods of full spectrum light.
 The Hypothalamus is involved in proper feather development and skin.
 The Pineal Gland controls the cyclical process such as molting and the reproductive cycle.
 Birds have four color vision and the lower wavelength (UVA) adds the fourth visual perspective.
 Correct spectrum and photoperiod of light are also critical factors in normal preening as well as the skin and feather health of birds.
 If a bird's system is not stimulated through adequate environmental lighting to maintain proper endocrine function, it may become lethargic and not continue normal preening behaviors.
-A full spectrum bulb with a CRI (color rendering index) of 90 or higher contains enough UVA to achieve this.
-It is middle untraviolet light (UVB) that causes Vitamin synthesis in the skin.
-Most professionals agree that the UVB needs to be somewhere between 290 and 310 nanometers in wavelength and a color temperature of 5000 Kelvin for this to occur.

 *Glass windows filter out up to 90% of the beneficial UV spectrum unless that glass was made pre 1939.
 Aluminum screening used can filter out 30% or more UV light.
 High-grade acrylic (cages) filters out less that 5% of the UV light.

-THIS IS FROM AN ARTICLE FROM www.BIRD CHANNEL.com written by Jessica Pineda that explains in further detail how UVB works for our pet birds.
+THIS IS FROM AN ARTICLE FROM www.BIRD CHANNEL.com written by Jessica Pineda that explains in further detail how UVA and UVB works for our pet birds.

 Thank you for visiting our FeatherBrite store.
 Our e-mail address is firstname.lastname@example.org Please feel free to contact us if you have any questions or comments about our products.
 We would be happy to assist you.